Tumor & Pathology

 A malignant tumor that develops in the retina of infants and young children.
 Caused by mutations in the RB1 gene, with 70-80 new cases per year in Japan.
 The most common initial symptom is leukocoria (white pupil).
 The 5-year survival rate in developed countries is over 95%.
 Hereditary cases carry a risk of secondary cancers.

 A highly malignant tumor arising from the sebaceous glands of the eyelid (mainly the meibomian glands).
-It resembles chalazion and blepharitis and is called the "great masquerader."
-It is the second most common malignant eyelid tumor after basal cell carcinoma.
+It resembles chalazion or blepharitis and is called "the great masquerader."
+It is the second most common eyelid malignancy after basal cell carcinoma.

 Seborrheic keratosis is the most common benign eyelid tumor in middle-aged and elderly people, also called senile wart.
 It does not become malignant, but differentiation from basal cell carcinoma and malignant melanoma is important, and histopathological examination is essential for definitive diagnosis.